BurntSushi/blog/content/post/ripgrep.md

 I will use this opportunity to provide detailed insights into the performance of each code search tool.
 No benchmark will go unscrutinized!

-**Target audience**: Some familiarity with programming and some experience with working on the command line.
+**Target audience**: Some familiarity with Unicode, programming and some experience with working on the command line.

 <!--more-->